March 23, 2025

 Asolo Fugitive GTX

-A stiff and sturdy hiking and backpacking boot for hardcore hikers
+A stiff and protective hiking and backpacking boot

 Hoka is the best brand for trail running shoes and lightweight hiking boots with maximum cushioning.
 Dominating the "max cushion" niche, Hokas feature super-sized foam midsoles that make you feel like you're hiking on mini-mattresses.
 They're also known for a rocker shape that helps roll you forward into your next step.
 Not everybody loves their unique look and feel.
 However, Hoka fans love that plush cushioning, which is surprisingly supportive for its weight.
 If you're looking for lightweight footwear with as much cushioning as possible, Hokas are an obvious place to start.